csswizardry/csswizardry.github.com/_posts/2013-01-29-you-know-your-context-on-critical-thinking-and-thinking-for-yourself.md

 share any thoughts of findings you arrive at.
 We need to think for ourselves.

 I would like to reiterate that this is _not_ a criticism of anyone; we _all_ do it, myself included!
-Often I’ll see something and my first though might be
+Often I’ll see something and my first thought might be
-<q>this would never work on a big site…</q>, then I realise what I’m doing and
+<q>this would never work on a big site…</q>, then I realise what I’m doing, and
 my second, more conscious thought is <q>perhaps it _won’t_ work on a big site, but perhaps that’s not the intended context…</q>.